Deep Intention

 instincts

-I have an instinct to survive, to procreate and create, and to be a part of the give and take of life.
-Being aware of my body and energies and emotions has been incredibly helpful in changing behaviors - which isn’t changing the Instincts - it’s about being able to change *behaviors* because I’m so much more aware of what’s going on, including all the shadows everywhere.
-Sue
+We human beings have biological instincts in our bodies in order to survive, to procreate and create, and to be a part of the give and take of life.
+Being aware of our body and energies and emotions is instrumental in changing behaviors.
+When we're more aware of what’s going on, we have more choices about how we want to respond, instead of just reacting with old patterns of behavior.

 According to Russ Hudson, the Instincts represent the basic driving forces that operate throughout our daily life.
 No Instinct operates solo.
 One Instinct operates in service of another.
-However, our blind spot instinct will not be the one acting in service of another when it is repressed.
+However, our blind spot instinct will not be the one acting in service of another when it is repressed and unseen.
 Feeling shame around any Instinct or zone is not an indication of dominant Instinct or blind spot Instinct.
-The 3 Instincts are:
+Our 3 biological Instincts are:

 Self Preservation (SP) drive is focused on survival needs such as money, food, health, safety, comfort, environment, etc.; fear of scarcity and harm; firm boundaries; contraction.